Anti-Vaccination Attitudes Scale Test

 7/25

-Anti-Vaccination Attitudes (AA)
+Anti-Vaccination Attitudes (AVA)

 Measures the intensity of negative attitudes toward vaccination, with higher scores indicating stronger anti-vaccination views.